Rodolfo Graziani: Libya

-In 1930, the Fascist government appointed Graziani Vice-Governor of Cyrenaica and commander of the Italian forces in Libya.
-He served there until 1934.
-During those four years, he suppressed the Senussi rebellion.
-In this so-called "pacification", he was responsible for the construction of several concentration camps and labor camps, where thousands of Libyan prisoners died.
-Some prisoners were hanged, such as Omar Mukhtar, or shot, but most prisoners died of starvation or disease.
+Most of the semi-nomadic populations of the interior were then forced into concentration camps (see mass deportations of the Gebel).
+In the camps, there was a very high mortality rate due to the terrible hygienic-sanitary conditions and the scarcity of food and water, which cost the lives of tens of thousands of people.
+In these concentration camps and labour camps, thousands of Libyan prisoners died.
+Some prisoners were hanged or shot, but most prisoners died of starvation or disease.
 His deeds earned him the nickname "the Butcher of Fezzan" among the Arabs.
 Fascist propaganda, however, called him the Pacifier of Libya (Pacificatore della Libia).